carbon-language/carbon-lang/docs/design/generics/details.md

 Interfaces may provide definitions for members, such as a function body for an associated function or method or a value for an associated constant.
-If these definitions may be overridden in implementations, they are called "defaults."
-Otherwise they are called "final members."
+If these definitions may be overridden in implementations, they are called "defaults" and marked with the `default` keyword.
+Otherwise they are called "final members" and marked with the `final` keyword.

 ### Interface defaults